 And in Russia, a great but nightmarish place where I worked in 2000 (a moment when ALL was crumbling down there,) the masses were nonetheless amazingly educated in S&T and were reading Tolstoy, Pushkin in second class trains.
 Education didn’t save them from many forms of tyranny, big and small, which they accepted as their tradition, but I’m sure after these 10 years they are still bearing their tyrannies but must have copied the worst from us and are now reading crap in trains as well, as we do in moronic Berlusconian Italy.

-Ana Téran: [a Mexican writer I just met at Andreas.
-The first Mexican ever in my blog!]
+Ana Téran: [a Mexican writer I just met at Andreas'.]
 Public will is a powerful weapon.
 Why in the hell don’t we use it MoR?

 Lichanos: The “masses?”
 I wonder what percentage of people were reading Tolstoy and Pushkin.
 On the other hand, I meet lots of technically educated Russians who are surprised to find that I, an American engineer, know their history and literature, as they know ours.
 So, clearly there is a difference.
 [Lichanos' blog]